-The status of the areas of Aboriginal archaeological risk layer is kept in the Balranald Aboriginal Heritage database.
-A dated schedule is presented in Appendix 4 (Figures 10 - 28).
+The status of the areas of Aboriginal archaeological risk layer is kept in the Balranald Aboriginal Heritage database (Appendix 4).

 4.2.4 Archaeological Subsurface Excavation Program Location

 The significance assessment undertaken as part of the Aboriginal cultural heritage assessment for the Project identified that the primary research question and scientific value of the archaeological resource in the project area was the story of the Box Creek distributary streams of the Lachlan River and how people have utilised it and the nearby lakes as the availability of water changed from the terminal Pleistocene to the present.
 Of particular interest was whether people were using this area at different times and in different ways to the WLRWHA and the Lachlan River.